 When a border or soft border is selected, the signal filling the border is called edge fill.
-For the edge fill, you can use a matte generated by the dedicated color matte generator, or the signal selected on the utility 2 bus.
-A matte can include color 1 and color 2, and a combination of the two colors (a "color mix").
+For the edge fill, you can use a matte generated by the dedicated color matte generator, or the signal selected on the utility bus.
+A matte can be color 1 or color 2, or a combination of the two colors (a "color mix").

-1 In the M/E-1 > Wipe menu, select HF4 'Edge/Direction.'

-The Edge/Direction menu appears.

-2 In the <Edge> group, select the edge type.
+- 1 In the M/E-1 >Wipe menu, select HF4 'Edge/Direction.'
+The Edge/Direction menu appears. - 2 In the <Edge> group, select the edge type.